-- Diversity in the levels of development and expectations of countries may continue to be a problem in reaching ultimate common goals; - A large number of contracting parties with different economic and political forces; - New and more sophisticated methods of fraud and smuggling; - New trends in trade patterns; - Slowness in implementing eTIR; - Lack of proper support for eTIR in members; - Non-competitive with parallel e-systems; - Mutual recognition of customs control measures; (The possibility of importing prohibited goods and goods other than those declared in manifest); - Availability of financial guarantee within the established limit (Financial guarantee is valid only if it does not exceed the established limit); - TIR Carnet can only be used in paper form; - Insufficient amount of information on the transported goods, which is indicated in the TIR Carnet.
+- Opting out modern concepts may prevent further facilitation of TIR transactions, and lead to negative effects on use of TIR Carnets; - Diversity in the levels of development and expectations - of countries may continue to be a problem in reaching ultimate common goals; - New and more sophisticated methods of fraud and smuggling; - New trends in trade patterns; - Slowness in implementing eTIR; - Lack of proper support for eTIR in members; - Non-competitive with parallel e-systems; - Mutual recognition of customs control measures; (The possibility of importing prohibited goods and goods other than those declared in manifest); - Availability of financial guarantee within the established limit (Financial guarantee is valid only if it does not exceed the established limit); - TIR Carnet can only be used in paper form; - Insufficient amount of information on the transported goods, which is indicated in the TIR Carnet.
 Lack of possibility of their automated processing; - Monopoly of the IRU as the international organization referred to in Article 6 of the TIR Convention.
-(Possibility of adopting unilateral measures similar to those adopted for the Moldovan and Romanian associations); - Non-transparent activities of the international organization referred to in Article 6 of the TIR Convention; - Other transit systems (international or national); - Difficult neighbouring relationship between several contracting parties; - IRU dependency; - Growing competition by alternative transit systems with commercial interests to create/ increase revenue streams for locally operated systems; - Diverting legitimate use of TIR to national or regional guarantees; - Extra costs for TIR Carnet holders; - Any delay in adopting and implementing Annex 11; - Improper use of ITDB to block TIR Carnet holders; - Further decline in the use of the TIR system; - More outgoing TIR Carnet holders; - Unfamiliarity of some stakeholders on the use of TIR system;
+(Possibility of adopting unilateral measures similar to those adopted for the Moldovan and Romanian associations); - Non-transparent activities of the international organization referred to in Article 6 of the TIR Convention; - Difficult neighbouring relationship between several contracting parties. - 35.
+The following table summarizes the responses received from the private sector and the international organization.